SpadeHeart

 Director: Derek Sanders

-How to register for online No Fears BBO events
+How to register for the Tuesday online No Fears BBO tourney.

 1) Login to BBO with your partner.